AnonymouX47/term-image/docs/source/viewer/index.rst

 * A directory on a local filesystem.
 * An Image URL.

-Any other thing given as a *source* is simply reported as invalid.
+Any other thing given as a :term:`source` is simply reported as invalid.

 Modes